Catrovitch/Full-Stack-Open-Notes/Part-2/3-Getting-data-from-server.md

 ```
 - The data returned by the server is plain text, but axios is able to parse this to a JavaScript array, since the server also specified the data format using the content-type header.

+## Effect-hooks
+- Effect-hooks are a way to perform side effects on function components.
+Examples would be: data fetching, setting up subscriptions and manually changing the DOM in React components.
+- An effect-hook takes two parameters
+- By default, effects run after every completed render.
+Alternatively conditions can be defined for execution.
+- If the second parameter is an empty adday the effect is only executed with the first render of the component